obsidian-tasks-group/obsidian-tasks/docs/How To/How to style buttons.md

 ## More style, please

-If you want to make the buttons look more like real buttons and give them some color, this is also possibe, like in [this CSS snippet](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/resources/sample_vaults/Tasks-Demo/.obsidian/snippets/tasks-buttons-stylish.css):
+If you want to make the buttons look more like real buttons and give them some color, this is also possible, like in [this CSS snippet](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/resources/sample_vaults/Tasks-Demo/.obsidian/snippets/tasks-buttons-stylish.css):

 <!-- snippet: resources/sample_vaults/Tasks-Demo/.obsidian/snippets/tasks-buttons-stylish.css -->
 ```css